-I made a Terrarium!
-It’s a cute sealed glass full of soil and plants that need little maintenance, so suits me right down to the ground.
+I made a Terrarium in the cutest workshop!
+It’s a sealed glass full of soil and plants that need little maintenance, so suits me right down to the ground.

 We booked the workshop taking place at Form Lifestyle Store in the Northern Quarter.
 After getting a little lost, as I am terrible with directions, I finally found it.
 The store was neatly tucked into a row of buildings on a graffiti filled back street.